ChanthMiao/ghc-wiki-mirror/commentary/compiler/backends/ncg.md

   contains data definitions and some functions (comparison, size, simple conversions) for machine instructions, mostly carried out through the `Instr` data type, defined here
 - [compiler/GHC/CmmToAsm/Monad.hs](https://gitlab.haskell.org/ghc/ghc/blob/master/compiler/GHC/CmmToAsm/Monad.hs)

-  defines the the main monad in the NCG: the Native code Machine instruction Monad, `NatM`, and related functions.  *Note: the NCG switches between two monads at times, especially in `AsmCodeGen`: `NatM` and the `UniqSM` Monad used throughout the compiler.*
+  defines the main monad in the NCG: the Native code Machine instruction Monad, `NatM`, and related functions.  *Note: the NCG switches between two monads at times, especially in `AsmCodeGen`: `NatM` and the `UniqSM` Monad used throughout the compiler.*
 - [compiler/GHC/CmmToAsm/PIC.hs](https://gitlab.haskell.org/ghc/ghc/blob/master/compiler/GHC/CmmToAsm/PIC.hs)

   handles generation of position independent code and issues related to dynamic linking in the NCG; related to many other modules outside the NCG that handle symbol import, export and references, including `CLabel`, `Cmm`, `codeGen` and the RTS, and the Mangler